pollen-robotics/website/content/reachy.md

 - flyer distribution

-Create unexpected experience by challenging your visitors to win Reachy in tic-tac-toe, rock-paper-scissors, other game of your choice.
+Create an unexpected experience by challenging your visitors to win Reachy in tic-tac-toe, rock-paper-scissors, other game of your choice.
         "
 ---